samoseley/ecs171projectspeeddating/README.md

 ## **Discussion**
 ### **Model 1: Evaluating Personal Perception**
 A logistical regression model was chosen because we are evaluating how personal perception features influence the occurance of a match which is a yes/no binary variable.
 MSE was calculated to evaluate testing and training error which showed no evidence for overfitting or underfitting.
 The classification report was produced to evaluate the accuracy of the model, and the model coefficients were produced to evaluate the importance of specific personal perception features in determining match.
 As stated in results, the model's accuracy hovered around 83%-85%.
 As for specific features, A person's decision (the 'dec' feature) regarding a match was the strongest indicator of match which is not surprising.
 However, how much the person rated themselves in terms of fun and how they guessed how much the partner liked them also contributed significantly to the match value.
 When not considering 'dec' the importance of the other features can be more readily analyzed.
 Personal perception of fun and how much the person thought the partner liked them still contributed significantly to match value.
 Additionally, how much the person liked the partner and how they percieved their own attractiveness become more important.
 It should be noted that there is more data for a no-match compared to a yes-match and the no-match had a greater accuracy.
-The imbalance in the dataset may also explain the recall score of 33%, which indicates that the model had rather poor perfomance with correctly predicting yes-matches.
-An interesting next step after this evaluation would be to see if different genders, ages or races are more or less impacted by their personal perception based on the value of "match".
+The imbalance in the dataset may also explain the low recall score, which indicates that the model had rather poor perfomance with correctly predicting yes-matches.
+Futhermore, if we want to use personal perception to predict a match it would be beneficial to explore an artifical neural net compared to a simple logistic regression because our ANN had better recall in predicting matches compared to our logistic regression.An interesting next step after this evaluation would be to see if different genders, ages or races are more or less impacted by their personal perception based on the value of "match".

 ### **Model 2: __________**
-A logistical regression model was chosen because we are evaluating how personal perception features influence the occurance of a match which is a yes/no binary variable.
-MSE was calculated to evaluate testing and training error which showed no evidence for overfitting or underfitting.
-The classification report was produced to evaluate the accuracy of the model, and the model coefficients were produced to evaluate the importance of specific personal perception features in determining match.
-The model resulted in 69% accuracy, with similar accuracy results when comparing just men and just women's responses.
-Percieved shared interests was the most significant variable in predicting a match in this model.
-The precision and recall scores were close to the overall accuracy of the model, indicating that the ability of the model to predict true yes-matches was not disproportionate.
+%% TODO :: Discuss why you did what you did.
+Your thought process from beginning to end.
+Explore the results and what they infer.
+Discuss everything good about the model.
+Dicuss what is wrong with the model.
+What would you fix if you were to do it again.

 ### **Model 3: __________**